To quote Grayson Perry in his book 'Playing to the Gallery':

 Special events such as sporting successes are celebrated from the balcony as crowds applaud in the market square.
 In late August and on the 1st September 2012 Preston Guild was proclaimed as it has been every 20 years for hundreds of years.

-A new director, Jon Finch, has been appointed to re-imagine the Harris and further develop it as a cultural hub and tourist attraction.
+A new director, Jon Finch, was appointed to re-imagine the Harris and further develop it as a cultural hub and tourist attraction.
 There is ambition and vision.

 In August 2016 Hemingway Design have been contracted to interpret the public interface and Purcell, the conservation architects, to design the adaptation.